gsqlcmd allows synchronizing data across databases on different database server platforms.

 The trigger updates the source_row_id column with the initial id generated by a database.

-To prevent changes of the source_table, source_row_id, and last_update values, the trigger uses the following code:
+To prevent changes of the source_table, source_row_id, and last_update values during synchronization, the trigger uses the following code:

 The sample uses the sample61_user2 username in the synchronization operations.
 So, it imports data as is.